 Last Words Of: Leo Echegaray, the first Filipino to be meted the death penalty after its re-insatement in the Philippines in 1993.

-Last Words Of: Antonio Luna, famous Filipino general in the Philippine-American War.
+Last Words Of: Antonio Luna, a famous Filipino general in the Philippine-American War.

 Last Word Of: Cardinal Sin, Roman Catholic Archbishop of Manila.